SquirrelCorporation/SquirrelServersManager/site/docs/quickstart.md

 See [Requirements](/docs/requirements)
 :::

-## Use pre-build images
+## Use pre-built images

-SSM has published version of the client and server image according to release tag [here](https://github.com/orgs/SquirrelCorporation/packages?repo_name=SquirrelServersManager).
+SSM has published versions of the client and server images according to release tags [here](https://github.com/orgs/SquirrelCorporation/packages?repo_name=SquirrelServersManager).
-The `docker-compose.yml` file use those pre-build image.
+The `docker-compose.yml` file uses these pre-built images.
 To use them, you can set up the following Docker Compose file:

 ### Docker-compose file
 ```dockerfile
 version: '3.8'